2006 North American heat wave: Timeline

-Reported physical damage
+Effects on infrastructure

-Dallas, Texas; Shreveport, Louisiana; the New England region; and other areas have reported damage such as ruptured water lines and buckled roads.
+Dallas, Texas; Shreveport, Louisiana; the New England region; and other areas reported damage to physical infrastructure such as ruptured water lines and buckled roads.
 The heat wave has been blamed for the damage.
 Interstate 44 had two traffic lanes temporarily closed in Oklahoma City after they buckled under the heat.
 In addition, overworked power transformers have been damaged or rendered useless because of the heat, resulting in blackouts, notably in St. Louis, Missouri; Queens, New York; Los Angeles, California; and the Delaware Valley.
 Some wildfires, including forest fires, and greater thunderstorm intensity, have both been blamed on the heat wave.

+Parts of California were without power from hours to days when infrastructure failed, such as when electrical transformers in northern California caught fire due to inadequate cooling.
+In Los Angeles, electrical transformers also failed, leaving thousands without power for as long as five days.